How Much Protein Should You Eat Each Day? (Optimal Intake)

 How Much Protein Should You Eat to Build Muscle?

-Many gym newbies assume that eating more protein = more muscle growth.
+Many gym newbies assume that a higher protein intake translates to more muscle growth.

 Sure, eating more than 1.4 g protein/lb LBM won’t be detrimental to muscle growth, but it won’t necessarily be better.
 People have this notion that excess protein leads to “extra” muscle growth, which is simply not the case.

-There is an intrinsic “cap” to muscle protein synthesis in response to high-protein meals.
+There is a putative “cap” to muscle protein synthesis (MPS) in response to high-protein meals [12].
 After MPS reaches its peak, a refractory period of roughly four hours sets in before skeletal muscle is “resensitized” to the anabolic effects of amino acids.
 Research scientists refer to this phenomenon as the “muscle-full effect.”

-Research also tells us that insulin amplifies the muscle protein synthetic response to a high-protein meal, and carbohydrates are protein-sparing molecules.
+Research also tells us that insulin amplifies the muscle protein synthetic response to a high-protein meal, and carbohydrates are protein-sparing molecules [14].
 Thus, athletes and bodybuilders are better off eating enough protein in conjunction with plenty of carbs (e.g., 30+ grams) to maximize muscle protein synthesis at every feeding.
+A carbohydrate-to-protein ratio of approximately 4:1 or 3:1 is often suggested to bolster lean mass gains, especially after resistance training workouts [15].

 “How Much Protein Should I Eat to Lose Weight?”